 - Wrongful death cases

 Testimony Presented by a Forensic Pathologist in Court

-By testifying in a court case, Dr. Chundru can provide his expert opinion about a variety of topics related to deaths and serious injuries.
+By testifying in a court case, Dr. Chundru can provide his professional opinion about a variety of topics related to deaths and serious injuries.
 These include:

 - Providing his unbiased interpretation of findings from an autopsy originally conducted by a medical examiner